-Wall Street wavers as Apple tees up its quarterly report
+Wall Street wavers as tech gives ground and industrials rebound

 The S&P 500 posted 10 new 52-week highs and one new low; the Nasdaq Composite recorded 31 new highs and 29 new lows.

-Reporting by Noel Randewich; Additional reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Dan Grebler and Leslie Adler
+Reporting by Noel Randewich; Additional reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Dan Grebler, Leslie Adler and Bill Berkrot